Twins vs. Guardians Player Props Betting Odds

 Buxton Stats

-- Buxton has seven doubles, a triple, eight home runs, 15 walks and 19 RBI (28 total hits).
+- Buxton has 28 hits with seven doubles, a triple, eight home runs, 16 walks and 19 RBI.
 He's also stolen two bases.

 Buxton Recent Games